It’s no secret that we’re a self-obsessed society. (is it?)

 “Respectfully, boys, you should ask me how my day was, too.
 Because when you care about another person, you care to know what happened to them that day, what their highs or lows were, to let them tell their stories.”

 And so, they do.

 Just this past weekend, we pushed it a touch further.
-Given that I’m the only female in our house, I encouraged them to ask the words even more specifically, “How do you feel, Mom?”
-It’s an age old science that shows that women respond well to ‘feel’ words and men to ‘think’ words.
-So, when asking their dad, they say, “What do you think about that?” instead.
+I respond better to “heart” words, while my husband responds better to “head” words.
+So I encouraged them to ask me, “How do you feel, Mom?”
+And when asking their dad for his opinion, they ask, “What do you think about that?”

 I have to say, I have never felt more loved.
 And I tell them just that!

-I only hope that they’re using these lessons outside the walls of this home, by asking the same of their teachers, their friends, one day their girlfriends and wives; eventually teaching their children one day too!
+I only hope that they’re using these lessons outside the walls of this home, by asking the same of their teachers, their friends, one day their girlfriends and wives — eventually teaching their children, too!

 There is so much to teach in parenting, isn’t there?
-I’m finding this “little stuff” is often just as important as the big.
-I want my boys to be caring and compassionate to people and it starts with, “How are YOU?”
+I’m finding the “little stuff” is often just as important as the big.
+I want my boys to be caring and compassionate to people, and it starts with the question: “How are YOU?”